AUfluids/EARSCM/README.md

 ## Description
 Implementation of the Explicit algebraic Reynolds stress correction model (EARSCM) enhanced for the prediction of secondary flows based on standard RANS $k-\omega$ SST.
+The model has been developed for 2D flows but its applicability has been tested on 3D flows, yielding similar results.
 Three coefficients can be modified by the user to change the model's performance.
 Standard optimised values are given by default in the model.